 I aim to do strength training 2 times a week.
 I focus on upper body and core.

-I’ll usually pick a Beach Body on Demand workout that is focused on one of those areas and skip the lower body because it’s always so tired.
+I’ll usually choose a workout that is focused on one of those areas and skip the lower body because it’s always so tired.
 You can also find at home workouts on Pinterest OR hit the gym for a circuit workout.

 Question: How often do you do strength training?